Senior Conservation Officer (Maternity Cover) - Sussex, Surrey, East Hampshire, Berkshire and London

 - Experience of negotiating with the public or private sector, to deliver biodiversity benefits, through both regulatory and voluntary means, especially planning casework

-- Experience of major site conservation casework e.g. to public inquiry stage - Desirable
+- Experience of major site conservation casework e.g. to public inquiry stage.

-The closing date for this vacancy is 13th June 2021, however, as they are actively recruiting for this position, they reserve the right to close the vacancy once sufficient applications have been received.
+The closing date for this vacancy is 13th June 2021, however, the right is reserved to close the vacancy once sufficient applications have been received.

 To find out more information and apply for this position, please click the apply button.
 You will be prompted to complete a simple CHM Recruit form and then redirected to complete your application.